 Adopting a SaaS architecture design approach brings lots of advantages to both software developers and end-users of the SaaS products.
 The key benefits are as follows.

-Long-lasting revenue model — SaaS software distribution model spares users the need to break the bank in order to develop and adopt custom-made solutions within their companies.
-This is the key benefit that makes users stick with well-designed SaaS products for a longer period, compared to other types of software.
+- Long-lasting revenue model — SaaS software distribution model spares users the need to break the bank in order to develop and adopt custom-made solutions within their companies.
+This is the key benefit that makes users stick with well-designed SaaS apps for a longer period, compared to other types of software.

 - Large customer database — the low cost of entry significantly increases the potential customer base, allowing developers to target more people with their product.

-No large up-front costs for potential users — affordable prices and flexible subscription options make SaaS software attractive for potential users.
+- No large up-front costs for potential users — affordable prices and flexible subscription options make SaaS software design attractive for potential users.